usdot-fhwa-stol/cda1tenth-bringup/README.md

 ### Shutting Down

-To safely turn off the vehicle software, go to the terminal where you launched the system and press CTRL and C. You can type `ros2 node list` in the terminal to verify that all systems have shut down completely.
+To safely turn off the vehicle software, go to the terminal where you launched the system and press `CTRL + C`.

-### Key Terms
+## Key Terms

 - **Bringup:** The process of launching and connecting all the software required to make the robot operate.
 - **[ROS 2](https://github.com/ros2):** Robot Operating System.
 The underlying framework that allows all the different parts of the vehicle to communicate.
 - **[RViz](https://github.com/ros-visualization/rviz):** A visualizer and interface for the ROS framework.
 - **[Gazebo](https://github.com/gazebosim):** An open-source, 3D robotics simulator.
-- **Navigation2 (Nav2):** A navigation stack for mobile robots built on the ROS framework [Nav2 Github](https://github.com/ros-navigation/navigation2).
+- **Navigation2 (Nav2):** A navigation stack for mobile robots built on the ROS framework, [Nav2 Github](https://github.com/ros-navigation/navigation2).
 - **.xml:** In ROS 2, these files are used as launch scripts to define exactly which software nodes to start and how they should connect.
 - **.yaml:** A format used for configuration files.
 These files store settings and parameters in a clean layout that is easy to read and edit.
 - **.pgm:** Portable Graymap Format.
 A simple image file used by the navigation system to store a 2D grid map of the physical environment.